ASEAN ministers mull censuring Myanmar for hindering envoy

 The Association of Southeast Asian Nations had appointed Brunei Second Foreign Minister Erywan Yusof in August as its special envoy to mediate an end to the Myanmar crisis.
 However, he abruptly canceled his trip to the violence-wracked nation this week after being informed by his hosts that he would not be able to meet Suu Kyi and others as he wanted.

+Malaysian Foreign Minister Saifuddin Abdullah said Friday he was informed that Erywan may now aim to visit Myanmar next Monday, ahead of the Oct.
+26-28 ASEAN summit meetings.

+“This evening, we will be looking at the details of the proposed visit.
+If there is no real progress, then Malaysia’s stance will remain, that we will not want the general to be attending the summit.
+No compromise on that,” he said.

-The 10-nation ASEAN bloc, which includes Myanmar, has been under intense international pressure to take swift decisive action to halt the violence that has reportedly left more than 1,100 civilians dead, to force its generals to free scores of political leaders led by Suu Kyi who were toppled in a Feb.
-1 military takeover and to put the nation back on the road to democracy.
+The 10-nation ASEAN bloc has been under intense international pressure to take decisive action to force member state Myanmar to free scores of political figures, including former leader Suu Kyi, who was toppled in a Feb.
+1 military takeover, and to put the nation back on the road to democracy.
+Violence in Myanmar has reportedly left more than 1,100 civilians dead since the generals overthrew Suu Kyi’s government.

-Some ASEAN members have called for Myanmar to be censured for refusing to cooperate.

-Allowing Senior Gen. Min Aung Hlaing to attend the ASEAN summit, which will take place by video Oct.
-26-28, could be perceived as recognition of the military takeover that abruptly halted one of Asia’s most phenomenal democratic transitions in recent history after decades of military rule.
+Allowing Myanmar’s Senior Gen. Min Aung Hlaing to attend the ASEAN summit, which will take place by video, could be perceived as recognition of the military takeover that abruptly halted one of Asia’s most phenomenal democratic transitions in recent history after decades of military rule.
 Among world leaders due to attend the summit is President Joe Biden, who has condemned the democratic setback and authorized sanctions against Myanmar’s generals, their family members and associates.

-ASEAN foreign ministers on Friday will consider a number of proposals, including allowing Senior Gen. Min Aung Hlaing to attend the meetings without letting him speak or prohibiting him from attending but permitting a lower-level civilian representative to attend in his place, a Southeast Asian diplomat told The Associated Press on condition of anonymity for lack of authority to discuss the issue publicly.
+ASEAN foreign ministers Friday will consider a number of proposals, including allowing Min Aung Hlaing to attend the meetings without letting him speak, or prohibit him from attending but permitting a lower-level civilian representative to attend in his place, a Southeast Asian diplomat told The Associated Press.
+The official spoke on condition of anonymity for lack of authority to discuss the issue publicly.

 A Myanmar delegation attended last month’s U.N.
 General Assembly in New York but did not address the body, an arrangement that ASEAN can possibly adopt, the diplomat said.